A Glug of Oil

 You don't have any leftover turkey or chicken? 😧

-No worries, you can always buy one of those ready-cooked rotisserie chickens you see in supermarkets - just avoid the ones that are cooked in BBQ or any other sauce.
+No worries, you can always buy one of those ready-cooked rotisserie chickens you see in supermarkets - just avoid the ones cooked in BBQ or any other sauce.

 Turkey curry pictured in a bowl with rice.